 By the way, here is a quick 2-minute guide to Phnom Penh:

 Wake up early and go visit the Royal Palace.
-It is well worth the $10 entrance fee and reminded us of the Royal Palace in Bangkok.
+It is well worth the $10 entrance fee and reminded us of the Royal Palace in Bangkok, Thailand.

 After that, go visit Killing Fields and S-21 Prison.
 Those are two very emotional places to visit and, to be honest, we had a hard time.
 Well, Linda(me) is also a very emotional person.
-Definitely take the audioguide which costs only $3 extra the $3 entrance fee.
-The audioguide is pure facts and will leave you trembling after the realization of the terrible recent Khmer history.
-Tuk-tuk can take you to both places on the second part of the day for around $15 total and you will be back by 5 pm.
+Definitely take the audioguide which costs only $3 on top of the $3 entrance fee.
+The audioguide is pure facts and will leave you trembling after you understand the terrible recent Khmer history.
+Tuk-tuk can take you from Phnom Penh to both places on the second part of the day for around $15 total and you will be back by 5 pm.
+You can also hire a Grab driver (the same as Uber in The US and Europe) to take you around for a set price, so no haggling needed.

 After spending some decent time in the seafood paradise head back to the pub street for another $0.50 beer and arrange your bus for the next day’s trip to Sihanoukville.
 Bus cost between $7 – $10 and if you prefer you can opt for a little bit faster mini-bus service.
 Usually, it takes around 6 hours to reach Sihanoukville.

-After arriving in Sihanoukville you will be greeted by Chinese infested casinos and quite a gray town.
+After arriving in Sihanoukville you will be greeted by casinos taken over by Chinese and quite a gray town.
 Fret not, just head to the beach.
 Tuk-tuk from the bus station will cost you a maximum of $5.
 Do not listen to the touts trying to grab you right out of the bus.
 Go some 200 meters further and arrange a decent tuk-tuk for a decent price.

 Stay 1 night at Otres beach.
 By far it is our favorite beach in Sihanoukville.
 It is clean, quiet and with many beachside restaurants around.
-Arrange a pickup and a ferry roundtrip to Koh Rong at your accommodation.
-It will cost $22 for a roundtrip, including pickup at the time you decide.
+Arrange a pickup and a ferry roundtrip to Koh Rong at your accommodation or book it online in advance.
+It will cost $22-$25 for a roundtrip, including pickup at the time you decide.

 Great accommodation at Otres Beach, Sihanoukville: